nosas/blog/toonvision/multiclassification/article.md

 Moving forward, we'll be more conscious of street imbalance and take screenshots of Cogs from other streets.

 ### Creating the datasets

+We have the images and their labels - input data and target variables.
+Now, we must package them together before we begin training our models.

 We'll create simple tuples of images and labels instead of `Keras.dataset` objects.